lkiesow/research-week-project-2018/index.md

 - [Day 1: Android Development: Updating From 2.3
   ](#android-development-updating-from-23)
-- [Day 2: Kubernetes: Automatic Deployment at Scale.
+- [Day 2-3: Kubernetes: Automatic Deployment at Scale.
   ](#kubernetes-automatic-deployment-at-scale)
-- Day 3: AWS, DigitalOcean and Azure: Looking at the Clouds
+- Day X: AWS, DigitalOcean and Azure: Looking at the Clouds
-- Day 4: Prometheus, Influx, Grafana & Co: Modern Monitoring
+- Day X: Prometheus, Influx, Grafana & Co: Modern Monitoring
-- Day 5: Micro Project with Micro-Controller: Playing with the EMP32
+- Day X: Micro Project with Micro-Controller: Playing with the EMP32
-- Day 6: Server Update: New Server Infrastructure.
+- Day X: Server Update: New Server Infrastructure.
-- Day 7: To be dertermined.
+- Day X: To be dertermined.
 [Any suggestion?
 Let me know!
   ](https://twitter.com/intent/tweet?text=@larskiesow,%20look%20at%20this%20as%20part%20of%20your&hashtags=researchweek)